storyblok/bootstrap-demo/README.md

 ## Commands

-In the background we're using `gulp` so you can change all the commands below and adopt them to your need.
+In the background we're using `gulp` so you can change all the commands below and adopt them to your needs.
 ```
 # Start you local dev environment on port 4440
 $ npm run dev